nidhi-k3/nidhi-k3.github.io/index.md

 ## About Me

-I'm a Duke University student graduating in May 2026 with a B.S. in Computer Science (ECE focus) and Theater Studies.
-I'm actively seeking **hardware engineering roles**.

-My journey started in pure CS, but I discovered my true passion lies in **physically building things**, from custom PCBs and ESP32 systems to sensor arrays and LED feedback systems.
-I love the challenge of bridging hardware and software to create tangible, real-world solutions.

-**What I'm looking for:** Opportunities where I can design circuits, write embedded firmware, debug hardware systems, and bring ideas from breadboard to production.
+Hello!
+I’m pursuing a B.S. in Computer Science with an ECE focus + Theater Studies at Duke (‘26) and looking for hardware engineering opportunities where I can design, test and optimize real systems!
+I began my studies in Computer Science at Duke University and quickly discovered I wanted to physically build as well as code.
+That led me to focus on embedded systems, sensor integration, and hardware design alongside my CS major.I have designed and developed hardware products, including custom PCBs, microcontroller-based systems (ESP32), sensor arrays (IMU, FSRs), and LED feedback systems.
+I’ve also executed test plans, validated hardware performance under real-world conditions, and troubleshooted hardware issues.

 ---